It is possible to plan for unpredictable—yet inevitable—disasters.

 A growing number of global disaster events

 In 2021 alone, the Emergency Events Database recorded 432 disaster events related to natural hazards worldwide.
 Overall, these accounted for more than 10,000 deaths, affected nearly 102 million people, and caused an estimated US$252 billion in economic losses.

 With so many events spanning the globe, Ball was confronted with the reality that it’s difficult to know when, where, and how to respond.
 Ball Corporation has more than 24,000 employees operating in more than 100 countries.

 In the past, Ball has typically responded to natural disaster events, especially those that hit close to its Colorado headquarters.
 Ball has primarily relied on partnerships with large disaster relief agencies to support giving exclusively in North America.
 But as the climate crisis makes disasters around the world more frequent and more severe, more events hit close to home for Ball.
 Wanting to nimbly respond when disasters strike and meaningfully support affected communities, Ball found itself facing two ongoing challenges:

 - An inability to engage employees outside of North America with local giving options in times of disaster; and,

 - A lack of process or methodology to guide equitable and consistent disaster response efforts for its global community.

-Without a framework to guide Ball in evaluating and responding, and with increased pressure from employees and global stakeholders to act, Ball needed support.
+Without a framework to guide Ball in evaluating and responding, and with increased pressure from employees and others to act, Ball needed support.